sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 <h3> Teaching </h3>

+* In Spring 2024, I'm teaching a course on integrable systems.
+I'll make a website at some point in the future.
+* I'm not teaching in Spring 2023.
 * In Fall 2022, I'm teaching Math 1b (Calculus, Series, and Differential Equations) at Harvard, and I'm continuing to mentor for a high school project via <a href="https://math.mit.edu/research/highschool/primes/usa/">PRIMES